UNSDSN-Youth/sdg-quiz/content/pet/gamja.md

 GamJa is a burnt potato, the precious food of humanity.

-At the time of the famine and today, the potato meet with a variety of ingredients and become our foods.
+At the time of famine, the potato becomes a staple of our food when combined with various ingredients.

 Such as fried potato, potato chips, potato salad, and many more.

-That's why potato have been a part of human history right next to humans.
+Potatos have been around with humanity from the very beginning!

 {{< button link="/become/global-citizen" text="Become a Global Citizen" colour="#EAEAEA" >}}